 Brief History of Gift Nifty in India

-For Indian markets, the shift meant the “overnight global sentiment” on Nifty could now be captured onshore-marking a major milestone in India’s evolution as a mature derivatives hub.
+For Indian markets, this shift was historic.
+Overnight global cues on Nifty are now captured onshore, marking a major step in India’s journey toward becoming a mature global derivatives powerhouse.

 What’s the Difference Between Gift Nifty and Nifty 50?